Disclosure: This post may contain affiliate links.

 - Preheat oven to 400°.

 - Place cubed tofu into a bowl, then add the soy sauce and use your hands to toss it until it's coated.
-Add the cornstarch and repeat the same process.
+Then, add the cornstarch and use your hands to coat the tofu in the cornstarch.

 - Line a baking sheet with parchment paper, then pour the tofu onto the sheet, making sure it's evenly spread out.
 Bake tofu for 30 minutes, flipping half way through.